Kolmogorov's dissipation number and determining wavenumber for dyadic models

 We note that when $\theta=1$ and hence $\delta=3$, the predicted kinetic energy spectrum in Section \ref{sec-turbulence} has the scaling $\mathcal E_u(k)\sim k^{\frac{\delta-8}{3}}= k^{-\frac{5}{3}}$ in the inertial range.
 Therefore the numerical result justifies the scaling law.
-Moreover, we note in Figure \ref{Fig-case1} (c) that after mode 18, the spectrum becomes steeper, which is supposed to be the dissipation range.
+Moreover, we note in Figure \ref{Fig-case1} (e) that after mode 18, the spectrum becomes steeper, which is suggestive of the dissipation range.
 In fact, in view of the scaling analysis of Section \ref{sec-turbulence}, the critical dissipation wavenumber that separates the dissipation range from the inertial range has the scaling

 under the choice of the parameters.
 Thus, the numerical simulation is in agreement with the scaling law.
-Regarding the magnetic energy spectrum, it is more or less on a line with similar slop to that of the kinetic energy spectrum with some discrepancy.
-Figure \ref{Fig-case1} (d) shows the kinetic and magnetic energy dissipation: $\nu\sum_{j=0}^N \lambda_j^2 a_j^2(t)$ and $\mu\sum_{j=0}^N \lambda_j^2 b_j^2(t)$.
-Notice that kinetic energy dissipation converges to a non-zero constant and the magnetic energy dissipation converges to zero, which shows consistence with the results of Figure \ref{Fig-case1} (a) and (b).
+Regarding the magnetic energy spectrum, it is more or less on a line with similar slope to that of the kinetic energy spectrum with some discrepancy.
+Figure \ref{Fig-case1} (f) shows the kinetic and magnetic energy dissipation: $\nu\sum_{j=0}^N \lambda_j^2 a_j^2(t)$ and $\mu\sum_{j=0}^N \lambda_j^2 b_j^2(t)$.
+Notice that kinetic energy dissipation converges to a non-zero constant and the magnetic energy dissipation converges to zero, which shows consistency with the results of Figure \ref{Fig-case1} (a) and (b).